CNRBanks/My-Professional-Portfolio-CNRBanks/readme.md

 ## 5)
 WHEN I click on the images of the applications
-THEN I am taken to that deployed application
+THEN I am taken to that deployed application<DONE>

 ## 6)
 WHEN I resize the page or view the site on various screens and devices